Skippeh/parcel-thief/README.md

 ### Server

-- [ ] Add all remaining object types and name them if possible.
-There are probably a lot more of them that I haven't encountered yet.
-[Known object types can be found here](https://github.com/Skippeh/parcel-thief/blob/main/parcel-common/src/api_types/object.rs#L159).
 - [ ] More testing with more players doing the same missions, etc. Generally I've only been able to test with two accounts.

 ### Client